Reliance Industries: 1981–2000

 In 1985, the name of the company was changed from Reliance Textiles Industries Ltd. to Reliance Industries Ltd. During 1985 to 1992, the company expanded its installed capacity for producing polyester yarn by over 145,000 tonnes per annum.

 The Hazira petrochemical plant was commissioned in 1991–92.

 In 1993, Reliance turned to the overseas capital markets for funds through a global depository issue of Reliance Petroleum.
 In 1996, it became the first private sector company in India to be rated by international credit rating agencies.
 S&P rated Reliance "BB+, stable outlook, constrained by the sovereign ceiling".
 Moody's rated "Baa3, Investment grade, constrained by the sovereign ceiling".

 In 1995/96, the company entered the telecommunications industry through a joint venture with NYNEX, USA, and promoted Reliance Telecom Private Limited in India.

 In 1998, Reliance took over Indian Petrochemicals Corporation Limited during privatization of public sector enterprises.

-In 1998/99, RIL introduced packaged LPG in 15 kg cylinders under the brand name Reliance Gas.
+In 1998/99, RIL introduced packaged LPG cylinders under the brand name Reliance Gas.

 The years 1998–2000 saw the construction of the integrated petrochemical complex at Jamnagar in Gujarat, the largest refinery in the world.